 Average Paralegal Salary in Hamilton

-It’s important to note that the above rates do not take into account the added income that paralegals can earn – which we’ll discuss in the next section.
+It’s important to note that the above compensation rates and salaries do not consider the added income that paralegals can earn – which we’ll discuss in the next section.

-Furthermore, on top of factors like experience and location, other factors – such as the size of the employer, the current demand, and what area of the law the paralegal will practice – also influence the paralegals salary.
-Experienced paralegals who are hired by larger employers can earn around $86,000 which is well above the national average.
+Furthermore, on top of factors that determine this, like experience and location, other factors – such as the size of the employer, the current demand, and what area of the law the paralegal will practice – also influence a paralegal’s salary.
+In contrast to an entry-level paralegal, experienced paralegals who larger employers hire can earn around $86,000, which is well above the national average.

 How Paralegals Can Earn More Money

-Even though paralegals already earn a competitive salary, there are ways for them to add to their income.
-For example, law firms that pay paralegals by the hour, instead of an annual salary, would be able to offer more for those who choose to (or need to) work late hours.
-This can happen often in the paralegal profession because firms may need paralegals to work odd hours as court dates and deadlines draw near.
+Even though paralegals already earn competitive salaries, there are ways for them to add to their income.
+For example, law firms that pay paralegals by the hour instead of an annual wage could offer more for those who choose to (or need to) work late hours.
+This can often happen in the paralegal profession because firms may need paralegals to work odd hours as court dates and deadlines draw near.
 By working these extra hours, paralegals could earn extra.

-Another way that paralegals can earn more money is by freelancing on the side.
+Another way that paralegals can increase their compensation is by freelancing as a legal assistant on the side.
 Freelancing with another firm or lawyer can help to generate added income.
 It can also be an opportunity to broaden one’s professional network and test the waters before fully becoming a freelance paralegal – which is always an option for paralegals who wish to set their own work schedule and choose the jobs that they take on.

 What Do Paralegals Really Make?

-Other paralegals can earn nearly $75,000 USD (about $83,000 Canadian).
-That’s a substantial figure for workers who only need to earn an associate’s degree to start their careers.
+Other paralegals are paid nearly $75,000 USD (about $83,000 Canadian).
+That’s a substantial pay figure for workers who only need to earn an associate’s degree to start their careers.

 Your Next Steps in Becoming a Paralegal

-A paralegal associate’s degree only takes a couple of years and will extensively prepare you for an exciting profession that not only pays well – but also comes with good job security and multiple opportunities for growth.
+A paralegal associate’s degree only takes a couple of years and will extensively prepare you for an exciting profession that not only pays well – but also comes with good job security and multiple growth opportunities.

-So if there is a part of you that feels compelled to be a part of something greater, to contribute positively to society, and to answer a calling in the legal field, then this career path is definitely worth exploring!
-If you have any questions about becoming a paralegal, feel free to contact us – there’s always someone on the line to help you out!
+So if a part of you feels compelled to be a part of something greater, to contribute positively to society, and to answer a calling in the legal field, then this career path is worth exploring!
+If you have any questions about becoming a paralegal, feel free to contact us – there’s always someone on the line to help you!